SUPINFOAppFactory/smoochChatPlugin/README.md

 # Smooch Chat Plugin

-SUPINFO AppFactory plugin for integration with Smooch.io.
+Plugin for integration with Smooch.io.

 Integrations with your favorite web apps lets you easily talk, support and sell to your customers in a seamless way, so you can focus on delivering the best service.